HENDRIX-ZT2/pyaudiorestoration/README.md

 - pyQt5 (NEW GUI)
 - [vispy](vispy.org) (NEW GUI)

-Anaconda will have most of these installed by default.
-Best install the missing ones with pip (eg. pip install resampy).
+The bundled python platform [Anaconda](https://www.anaconda.com/download/) will have most of these dependencies installed by default.
+Best install the missing ones with `pip` (eg. in the Windows commandline, type `pip install vispy`).

-Assuming you have python as an environment variable and are in the same folder as the script, start it with
+Click the `Clone or Download` button at the right, then `Download ZIP`.
+Unzip to a folder of your choice.
+Assuming you have python configured as an environment variable and your commandline is in the same folder as the script, start it with

 `python pyrespeeder_gui.py`